kaeawc/android-build/README.md

 # Android Build Experiments

 This is a repository for experimenting with Android Build options.
 Different providers, build tools, and methods are used to showcase the different options available as well as best practices for workflow and performance.
+I have no intention of building an actual UX of any kind in this repository.
+This is where I catch and solve bugs that arise from the Android, Gradle, and Kotlin ecosystems or try out build concepts.

 ## JVM Args